ataichi/ataichi.github.io/blazemeter.md

 EDITING

+**Pre-requisites**: Installation of CloudFoundry Tool

-In this tutorial, an sample jsp application will be deployed in Bluemix.
+In this tutorial, a sample jsp application will be deployed in Bluemix.
 Blazemeter will be used to test the site url if it can handle multiple virtual users accessing at the same time.

 #### Create a Bluemix Account or Login
 1. Go to [Bluemix](https://ibm.biz/bluemixph) and signup/login.